 About the Award

-The Maya Angelou Book Award was founded in 2020 to honor the legacy of Missouri-born author Maya Angelou by celebrating contemporary authors whose work has demonstrated a commitment to social justice in America and/or the world.
-The Angelou Book Award is alternatively presented each year for poetry and fiction.
+The Maya Angelou Book Award was founded in 2020 to honor the legacy of Missouri-born author Maya Angelou.
+The award recognizes contemporary authors whose work demonstrates a commitment to social justice and diversifies contemporary American literature.
+The Maya Angelou Book Award recognizes works of poetry or fiction in alternating years.

-- Entrants must not be an employee of a Missouri college or university, or an employee of the Kansas City Public Library.
+- Entrants must not be employees of a Missouri college or university that co-sponsors this award, or an employee of the Kansas City Public Library.